Codecademy/docs/content/php/concepts/date-functions/date-functions.md

   - 'paths/computer-science'
 ---

-PHP generally stores and manipulates date-time values using `DateTime` objects.
-PHP provides a number of built-in functions to manipulate these objects.
+PHP manipulates dates in a numer of ways, using arrays, strings, Unix timestamps or `DateTime` objects.
+PHP provides a number of built-in functions manipulating dates using these various data types.